aubreypwd/remove-protected/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Small script that removes "Protected:" from titles of posts and pages that are password protected.
+Small script that removes *Protected:* and *Private:* from titles of posts and pages that are password protected and private.

 == Description ==

-Small script that removes "Protected:" from titles of posts and pages that are password protected.
+Small script that removes *Protected:* and *Private:* from titles of posts and pages that are password protected and private.

 == Installation ==

-Best way to install is using your WordPress Dashboard!
+Best way to install is using your WordPress Dashboard, just go to Plugins > Add New and search for it!

 == Changelog ==